 Saint Martin is located between the Caribbean Sea and the Atlantic Ocean and spans an area of 34 miles (88 square km).
 The island has white sandy beaches, fascinating sea life, friendly locals, superb culinary cuisine, and numerous choices of entertaining activities that offer all travelers an amazing Caribbean experience.

 The key to the uniqueness of Saint Martin is that the island has two countries in one.
 One side is owned by France, the other is owned by the Netherlands.
 The population of Saint Martin is 39,421 on the French side of the island and 40,733 on the Dutch side of the island.
-Dutch Sint Maarten is known for being very lively while the French Saint Martin is known for being more laid back.
-Although each side has their own traditions and character, each side of the island adds to the vibrant spirit of the entire island.
+Dutch Sint Maarten is known for being very lively while French Saint Martin is known for being more laid back.
+Although each side has its own traditions and character, each side of the island adds to the vibrant spirit of the entire island.

 Table of Contents